 WHO’S BACK:

-The Bobcats are retaining two of their biggest names from last season: MAAC Player of the Year Amarri Monroe and MAAC All-Rookie Team selection Jaden Zimmerman.
+The Bobcats are retaining two of their biggest names from last season: MAAC Player of the Year Amarri Monroe and MAAC All-Rookie Jaden Zimmerman.
+Head coach Tom Pecora has spoken many times about the importance of player retention, especially in the age of the portal.

-Monroe entered the portal on March 26 and received a litany of high-major offers.
-He narrowed his options down to six schools, including college basketball blue bloods Kansas and UConn, and, according to CT Insider’s Dave Borges, was seriously considering committing to Rutgers.
-Other schools, Monroe said, treated him “like another fish in the pond”.
-But he ultimately turned down all the offers (and significant NIL money), announcing on April 5 that he would return to Quinnipiac for his senior year.
+Monroe tested the portal waters on March 26 to explore his options and received a litany of high-major offers.
+He narrowed his list down to six schools and, according to CT Insider’s Dave Borges, seriously considered playing for Steve Pikiell at Rutgers.
+Other schools, Monroe told Borges, treated him “like another fish in the pond”.
+But he ultimately turned down all the outside offers – and significant NIL money – and announced on April 5 that he was returning to Quinnipiac for his senior year.

 View this post on Instagram